 Expect the same when it comes to the conditions that can void the roofing warranty.
 This is why reading the fine print is key to avoid inadvertently nullifying your guarantee.
 To give you an idea, Lone-Star Roof Systems shares the four most common reasons why warranty claims get denied:

 Have a better understanding of how guarantees work with Lone-Star Roof Systems.
-To learn about the roofing products and the warranties we offer, call us at (855) 520-0909.
-We’ll be happy to discuss your needs in Houston or College Station, TX.
+To learn about the roofing products and the warranties we offer, call us at (800) 317-1939.
+We’ll be happy to discuss your needs in Houston, Dallas, Austin, Bryan and College Station, TX.